MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 * Select the Install additional features and clear the selection of IBM WebSphere eXtreme Scale.

 #### {{ site.data.keys.product }} (WebSphere Application Server single node) template
-In the **Standalone server component** of the {{ site.data.keys.mf_server }} node, do not unlock or change the values for any of the following attributes:
+In the **Standalone server component** of the MobileFirst Platform Server node, do not unlock or change the values for any of the following attributes:

 * Cell name
 * Node name